gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 `ticks_b`, X scaled down in speed; both axes issue full `|Δ|`.

-Once the DDA master is known, it runs the FAS ramp (period lengthened if a slave constrains the time-law) against remaining steps until the next path-stop (§8): a non-collinear vertex, an axis reversal, `endPath()`, or the **last buffered waypoint** (open path: unknown next angle, last point is rest).
+Once the DDA master is known, it runs the FAS ramp (period lengthened if a slave constrains the time-law) against the remaining master-steps `R` to the next **Linear path-stop**.
+A Linear path-stop is now only:

+1. the DDA master **axis reverses sense**, or
+2. `endPath()`, or the **last buffered waypoint** of an open path (unknown next angle, so the last point is rest).

+An angle change where the master keeps its sense is **not** a path-stop.
+The path direction changes, but the master’s `P` is carried across the joint and the ramp continues (only the slave DDA ratios change).
+A joint where the **DDA master role** moves to another axis also is not a stop: the new master takes over with `P` carried, and the outgoing master becomes a slave.
+If the new master’s envelope, or its own short remaining-to-stop, cannot sustain the carried `P`, the joint **prepares**: the incoming ramp decelerates to the allowed `P` over the steps already available before the joint — but not necessarily to 0 (that is the “back pressure” of §6.3’s envelope compare).

 Slaves:

 ```
 err_i += |Δ_i|